rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 In the extension function, you can directly access the methods and properties of the class you’re extending, as in methods defined in the class itself.
 Note that extension functions don’t allow you to break encapsulation.
 Unlike methods defined in the class, extension functions don’t have access to private or protected members of the class.

 Later we’ll use the term method for both members of the class and extensions functions.
 For instance, we can say that in the body of the extension function you can call any method on the receiver, meaning you can call both members and extension functions.
-On the call site, extension functions are indistinguishable from members, and often it doesn’t matter whether the particular method is a member or an extension.
+On the call site, extension functions are indistinguishable from members, and often it doesn't matter whether the particular method is a member or an extension.

 ### 3.3.1 Imports and extension functions

-When you define an extension function, it doesn’t automatically become available across your entire project.
+When you define an extension function, it doesn't automatically become available across your entire project.
 Instead, it needs to be imported, just like any other class or function.
 This helps avoid accidental name conflicts.
 Kotlin allows you to import individual functions using the same syntax you use for classes:

 ```kotlin
 import strings.lastChar

 val c = "Kotlin".lastChar()
 ```
-Of course, * imports work as well:
+Of course, `*` imports work as well:

 ```kotlin
 import strings.*